anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 1. If a substantial case can be made that a team skipped a spot with the intent to gain a competitive advantage, a protest by the opposing team may retroactively be ruled as a forfeit.

 ## Designated Hitter
-The League shall follow the Major League designated hitter rule at all times, with the exception that a team may designate a D.H. for any position on the field.
+The League shall follow the designated hitter rule as set forth in the Incorporated Rules, with the exception that a team may designate a D.H. for any position on the field.

 ## Designated Runner
 The League shall elect to use a designated runner rule, similar to the designated hitter rule.